Morris Lurie: Biography

-Lurie was born Moses Lurie in 1948 to Arie and Esther Lurie (Jewish emigrants from Poland) at the Royal Women's Hospital in Carlton, a suburb of Melbourne.
+Lurie was born Moses Lurie in 1938 to Arie and Esther Lurie (Jewish emigrants from Poland) at the Royal Women's Hospital in Carlton, a suburb of Melbourne.
 He was named after an uncle who had died in Poland.
 He was schooled at Elwood Central School, Prahran Technical School and Melbourne High School, and then studied architecture at the Royal Melbourne Institute of Technology before working in advertising.

 His first novel was the comic Rappaport (Hodder and Stoughton, 1966) and focused on a day in the life of a young Melbourne antique dealer and his immature friend, Friedlander.
 The characters, transplanted to London, were further chronicled in Rappaport's Revenge (1973).
 Lurie's self-exile from Australia to Europe, the UK and Northern Africa provides much of the material for his fiction.
 His second novel was The London Jungle Adventures of Charlie Hope (Hodder and Stoughton, 1968).
 Flying Home (1978) was named by the National Book Council as one of the ten best Australian books of the decade.
 Subsequent novels are Seven Books for Grossman (1983)—really a novella parodying the styles of various authors—and Madness (1991), about a writer dealing with a mentally unstable girlfriend.

 Lurie is best known for his short stories.
 In 2000 he wrote an instructional guide When and How to Write Short Stories and What They Are.
 His stories have been published in many prestigious magazines, including The New Yorker, The Virginia Quarterly, Punch, The Times, The Telegraph Magazine, Transatlantic Review, Island, Meanjin, Overland, Quadrant and Westerly.

 In his 2008 novel, To Light Attained, Lurie deals with the subject of suicide.
 His daughter Rachel had died by suicide in 1993, aged 23.A review of the novel described it as "a father's anguish in words".

-Lurie succumbed to cancer on 8 October 2014, at the Wantirna Hospice.
+Lurie succumbed to cancer on 8 October 2014, at the Wantirna Hospice in Melbourne's eastern suburbs.